playbenny/benny_manual/docs/blockipedia.md

 - mid-side processor

 ### utility.pan.mono
-- takes a mono input, lets you adjust pan. has audio-rate control input.
+- takes a mono input, lets you adjust pan. has audio-rate control input. note: hard pan is +-1, going past that it feeds an inverted signal to the silent side, pushing the pan out past the speakers. think about your audience's playback equipment and listening position when doing this!

 ### utility.record.endpoint.stereo
 - DOES NOTHING. but is a convenient way to record a stereo wav - just route whatever into it and arm it to record. useful for recording multiple blocks. passes through unaltered audio.